Occupation of the Malheur National Wildlife Refuge: Prosecution of FBI agent

 An FBI agent, W. Joseph Astarita, was alleged to have fired two shots at Finicum's pickup, one penetrating the roof and exiting through a window.
 Shrapnel from the shot lodged in the shoulder of Ryan Bundy.
 It was believed that FBI agents may have recovered ejected empty cartridges at the scene.
 A five-count indictment for alleged lying about the circumstances at the scene of Finicum's death, and for alleged obstruction of justice, was obtained in Portland against Astarita by the Department of Justice.
-He was represented by a public defender and retained counsel.
+A public defender and retained counsel represented him.
 He stated that his personal costs of defense had drained his finances.
 He entered a not-guilty plea.
 On July 16, 2018, U.S. District Judge Robert E. Jones struck one count of making a false statement and one count of obstruction of justice.